About This Sister Eden Video

 A special note for those with kids: I found that once I asked our sons to apply stain remover to their dirty clothes, they were much more careful about not wiping their dirty hands on their clothes!
 Honest!
 They use the stain remover a heckuva lot less than they used to because it means less work for them.

 According to Green America, “…conventional detergents are made from synthetic petrochemicals that are hard on the environment … The best eco-friendly detergents are made without nonrenewable, petroleum-based chemicals.
 They are biodegradable and contain no optical brighteners, dyes, or artificial fragrances.”

 If you’ve never heard of soap nuts, they are a dried fruit with an outer shell that contains saponin, a natural substance known for its ability to cleanse and wash.
-I place 3 to 5 nuts in a small cotton wash bag that you can purchase inexpensively from Green Virgin Products and use over and over again.
-Just toss it in with your laundry.
+I place 3 to 5 nuts in a small cotton wash bag that comes with my order of soap nuts from Green Virgin Products and use it for about 5 to 7 washes.
+I just toss it in with the laundry.
 That’s it!
 When moving laundry to the dryer, remove the wash bag (it’s usually easy to find).
-If you forget and wash bag with soap nuts goes into the dryer, no big deal.
+If you forget and the wash bag with soap nuts goes into the dryer, no big deal.
 You can still use them again.
-Also, you can use the soap nuts several times.
-Squeeze the nut.
+To be sure your soap nuts still have saponin, squeeze the nut.
 If a liquid or foamy substance comes out, it’s still good!
-Afterwards, you can compost it.

 If you are a little hesitant about using soap nuts (I was, and am mad at myself for waiting to use them!), and prefer to use a liquid or power detergant, we are also fans of Seventh Generation.
 Green America also has some suggested brands.